Hurence/logisland/logisland-documentation/developer/object-model/controllerServiceInitializationContext.rst

-.. _ControllerServiceInitializationContext:
+.. _controllerServiceInitializationContext:

 ControllerServiceInitializationContext
 ======================================

 You can use it as a ProcessContext.
-See `ProcessContext <./processContext.html>`_ for more information.
+See :ref:`processContext` for more information.